cran/D3mirt/README.md

 assumption that a subset of items can measure a higher-order latent variable.
-In `D3mirt`, constructs are implemented as optional vectors whose orientation is calculated as the average direction, i.e., the average multidimensional discrimination of a subset of items in the model.
+In `D3mirt`, constructs are implemented as optional vectors whose orientation is calculated as the average direction, i.e., the average multidimensional discrimination of a subset of items (from one item to all items in the set) in the model.
 A construct vector will, therefore, point in the direction of the maximum slope of an imaginary item response function indicated by the items chosen by the user.

 If constructs are used, the output will include reporting of the directional discrimination ($DDISC$) parameter that shows how well the